Fox-Coffee/Unit-Converter/README.md

 # Unit converter
 This is a program used to convert units of measurment (ex. meters to yards).
-Currently the program allows to convert units of distance.
+Currently the program allows to convert units of distance and mass.
 The program runs in the command prompt or terminal.

 ## Features
-The program currently allows for conversion of distance from one unit to another.
+The program currently allows for conversion of distance or mass from one unit to another.

 ## How to run?